Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-In this case, using the notation from Figure \ref{bp}, all the values of $\{u_i\}_{i=1,2,3}$ are nonzero, and hence Lemma \ref{determined} implies all the values $\{v_i\}_{i=1,2,3}$ are free.
-Lemma \ref{determined} also implies there is only one choice of $s_{r+1}$ that would give $v_2=0$, and hence there are $q-1$ choices that give $v_2\neq0$.
+In this case, using the notation from Figure \ref{bp}, all the values of $\{u_i\}_{i=1,2,3}$ are nonzero, and hence Lemma \ref{detlem} implies all the values $\{v_i\}_{i=1,2,3}$ are free.
+Lemma \ref{detlem} also implies there is only one choice of $s_{r+1}$ that would give $v_2=0$, and hence there are $q-1$ choices that give $v_2\neq0$.
 In the same way, there are unique choices of $s_{r+2}$ that give $v_1=0$ and $v_3=0$.
-These choices coincide if and only if $v_2=0$, explaining the final green right-side blade in Figure \ref{XXXTD}.
+The Square Window Theorem (Theorem \ref{window}) implies these choices coincide if and only if $v_2=0$, explaining why the right-most green right-side blade in Figure \ref{XXXTD} has only one way of occurring and hence why there are $q-1$ choices for the third right-side blade.
 Furthermore, if $v_2\neq0$ then it is impossible that $v_1=0=v_3$ by the Square Window Theorem (Theorem \ref{window}).
-Hence, there are $(q-2)$ choices for $s_{r+2}$ making neither $v_1$ or $v_3$ zero, giving $(q-1)(q-2)$ choices for $s_{r+1}$ and $s_{r+2}$ resulting in the first green right-side blade in Figure \ref{XXXTD}.
+Hence, there are $(q-2)$ choices for $s_{r+2}$ making neither $v_1$ or $v_3$ zero, giving $(q-1)(q-2)$ choices for $s_{r+1}$ and $s_{r+2}$ which result in the left-most green right-side blade in Figure \ref{XXXTD}.
 The same reasoning explains the second and fourth right-side blades.
-Because the sequence $S$ has right-side blade $\XXX$, it is impossible for $S'$ to have right-side blade $\OOX$ or $\XOO$, as this would result in a non-square window.
-Therefore, there are $q-1$ ways to obtain the third right-side blade.
+Because the sequence $\mathbf{S}$ has right-side blade $\XXX$, it is impossible for $ \mathbf{S}'$ to have right-side blade $\OOX$ or $\XOO$, as this would result in a non-square window.

-This is much the same as the $\XXX$-Tree Diagram, but now the value of $v_3$ are determined.
+This case is much the same as the previous Tree Diagram.
+Using notation from Figure \ref{bp}, one has that $u_3$ is zero and hence $v_3$ is determined.
 However, it still depends on the value of $s_{r+1}$, and $v_2$ is free.
 Hence, there is one choice for $s_{r+1}$ making $v_2=0$ and $q-1$ choices for $s_{r+1}$ giving $v_2\neq0$.
-In the latter case, it is impossible to have $v_3=0$ as this would create two windows touching diagonally, violating the Square Window Theorem (Theorem \ref{window}).
+In the latter case, it is impossible to have $v_3=0$ as this would create two windows intersecting diagonally, violating the Square Window Theorem (Theorem \ref{window}).
 This explains the second right-side blade.
 However, $v_1$ is free and hence there are $q-1$ choices for $s_{r+1}$ making it nonzero and a single choice making it zero, explaining the first and fifth right-side blade.
 The third and sixth right-side blades are impossible due to the Square Window Theorem (Theorem \ref{window}).
 The third and seventh right-side blades follow exactly as in Figure \ref{XXXTD}. \\

 The remaining Tree Diagrams are shown below.
 The reader is encouraged to verify them to gain a better understanding.